-4. You should see notification that your request was registered and is being processed.
-Once it’s completed then press Refresh button and you should see your new Data Lake Storage Gen1 object in the list:
+4. You should see a notification that your request was registered and is being processed.
+Once it’s completed then press the Refresh button and you should see your new Data Lake Storage Gen1 object in the list:

 Configure Azure Data Lake Analytics

 - Go back to Portal and search for Data Lake Analytics.

 2. Press the Add button to create a new Data Lake Analytics instance.

 You can do it the same way as you did for storage configuration.

 Important is to select your previously created Data Lake Storage account to be used with this instance of Data Lake Analytics.

 After the form is completed and validated press the Create button.
 You should see a notification about processing your request.

 4. Once processing is completed press the Refresh button and you should see your new instance of Data Lake Analytics services listed below.